pingcap/tiflash/docs/design/2023-08-29-tiflash-resource-control.md

 ### LAC Test
 1. Create two resource groups (rg1, rg2), both with relatively large `RU_PER_SEC`, e.g., 3000, run a tpch workload, observe CPU usage, and query execution times.
 Expect that the query execution times of the two resource groups are roughly the same.
 2. Change the `RU_PER_SEC` of rg1 to 1000, observe CPU usage, and query execution times.
 Expect reduced CPU usage and increased query execution times for rg1.
 3. Change the `RU_PER_SEC` of rg2 to 1000, observe CPU usage, and query execution times.
-Expect reduced CPU usage and increased query execution times for rg2, similar to rg1.
+Expect reduced CPU usage and increased query execution times for rg2.
 4. Set the burstable attribute of rg1 to true, observe CPU usage, and query execution times.
 Expect increased CPU usage and significantly reduced query execution times for rg1.
 5. Test that LAC reports accurate RU usage to GAC.
 6. Test that the conversion between the three TokenBucket modes works as expected.